jazzboME/tiin-go/README.md

 ```

 ### URL Builder
-Using tiin-go purely as a url builder offers the most control.
-You pass in the
+Using tiin-go purely as a url builder offers the best balance of control & ease.
-wanted parameters into the given url function and the valid corresponding url
+You pass in the wanted parameters into the given url function and the valid
-is returned.
+corresponding url is returned.
 You then do the actual request however you want.
-Once the request
-is made, you can then unmarshal the response into one of the predefined types.
+Once the request is made, you can then unmarshal the response into one of the
+predefined types.

 NOTE: no token query param is added, you must handle authentication yourself